suikan4github/Akashi-11/README.md

 ## Description

-This board is prototype of the EL-210 mode board.
-Akashi-11 is designed to mount on the [Nucleo G0B1RE](https://www.st.com/ja/evaluation-tools/nucleo-g0b1re.html) board and to be connected with the  [Akashi-10 board](https://github.com/suikan4github/Akashi-10) in EL-210.
+This board is prototype of the [EL-210-MOD](https://github.com/suikan4github/EL-210-MOD) board.
+Akashi-11 is designed to mount on the
+[Nucleo G0B1RE](https://www.st.com/ja/evaluation-tools/nucleo-g0b1re.html) board and to be connected with the  [Akashi-10 board](https://github.com/suikan4github/Akashi-10) in EL-210.

-The battery power is provided from the EL-210 through a ribbon cable.
+The battery power is supplied from the EL-210 through a ribbon cable.
 This power is boosted on the board to be a 3.3V.
-And provided to Nucleo through the pin 12 and 16 of the CN7.
+And supplied to Nucleo through the pin 12 and 16 of the CN7.
 To avoid an accident, the bridge SB1 on the Nucleo G0B1RE must be cut.

 Also, the NRST signal from STLINK must be cut.